9 Days / 8 Nights, approx 800 miles + Rideouts

-This Hadrian V Twin Tour is guided by Dot and John Johnston
+This Hadrian V Twin Tour is guided by TBC

 Ride Northumberland’s unspoiled coastal route and cross the border into Bonnie Scotland.
 Based in Aviemore for Thunder in the Glens, the UK’s biggest and best HOG Rally, and ideally situated to explore the glens, lochs, heather-clad mountains, and whisky distilleries of the beautiful Scottish Highlands.

 Your first night will be in Ponteland, a small Northumbrian village, staying in The Diamond Inn which is located in the centre of the village and close to local restaurants.

 9am We leave Newcastle to ride up the coastal route via the spectacular castles of Warkworth, Alnwick, (used in the Harry Potter films), and Chillingham, reputed to be the most haunted castle in England.
 Crossing the River Tweed into Scotland, we travel northwards into Edinburgh, where we’ll spend two nights in our comfortable city centre hotel.
 120 miles.

 Free Day to explore Edinburgh.
 There’s so much to see and do in Scotland’s capital city, especially as the world’s largest arts festival, The Fringe, is on just now.
 The whole city is buzzing with street performers, and many comedy, dance or theatre shows are playing at a host of venues in the city.
 In the evening, the magnificent Castle hosts the Royal Edinburgh Military Tattoo, spectacularly performed by British Armed Forces, Commonwealth, and International military bands and display teams, all rounded off with a jubilant fireworks display.